sasha-grajdeanu/watr_web_data_commons_analyser/README.md

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites

-- Install Alignment Maker Light (AML): https://github.com/AgreementMakerLight/AML-Project/releases/download/v3.2/AML_v3.2.zip
+- Install Alignment Maker Light (AML): [Download AML v3.2](https://github.com/AgreementMakerLight/AML-Project/releases/download/v3.2/AML_v3.2.zip)
+  - After downloading, unzip the file in a directory of your choice (e.g., `C:\` for Windows or `/home/user/` for Linux/macOS).
+Ensure that you update the path in your `.env` file accordingly.
-- Install Apache Jena Fuseki server: https://dlcdn.apache.org/jena/binaries/apache-jena-fuseki-5.3.0.zip
+- Install Apache Jena Fuseki server: [Download Fuseki v5.3.0](https://dlcdn.apache.org/jena/binaries/apache-jena-fuseki-5.3.0.zip)
+  - Extract the Fuseki server in a directory such as `C:\` (Windows) or `/home/user/` (Linux/macOS).

 <!-- Installation -->